lf-edge/ekuiper/docs/en_US/rules/sources/builtin/edgex.md

 - `mqtt`: Use the MQTT broker as EdgeX message bus.
 - `redis`: Use Redis as EdgeX message bus.
 When using EdgeX docker compose, the type will be set to this by default.

+EdgeX Levski introduces two types of information message bus, eKuiper supports these two new types from 1.7.1, respectively
+- `nats-jetstream`
+- `nats-core`

 ### messageType

 The EdgeX message model type.
 If connected to the topic of EdgeX application service, the message model is an "event".